swiftlang/swift-evolution/visions/android.md

 *	Jetpack Compose - Android's modern, declarative UI toolkit in Kotlin: Swift applications could interact with Compose through robust bridging layers.
 *	Android Views (XML-based) - The traditional imperative UI
 *	Third-Party Cross-Platform UI Frameworks - Such as Flutter, with Swift as the business logic language via [FlutterSwift](https://github.com/PADL/FlutterSwift), or potentially others that offer C/C++ interop, which Swift can pull in.
-*	Bridging Solutions - Tools [such as Skip](https://github.com/skiptools) demonstrate how SwiftUI-like code can be transformed and rendered using Jetpack Compose on Android, offering a path to native cross-platform UI.
+*	Bridging Solutions - Projects such as [Skip](https://github.com/skiptools) provide a declarative SwiftUI-like API surface atop Android's Jetpack Compose, offering a path to native shared cross-platform UI.

 The goal is to ensure Swift works well with these existing UI approaches, allowing developers to select the most suitable option for their project while deploying Swift for the underlying logic.